attinto/attinto/README.md

 ## My Philosophy on Building

 I love open source.
-Not because it's trendy, but because it's practical.
 You don't need to reinvent the wheel for every project.
 Most of the time, there's already a solid open-source solution out there—you just need to adapt it, host it yourself, and make it yours.
-This approach has saved me countless hours and taught me more than building from scratch ever could.
+This approach has saved me countless hours.

 ---